Chapter Nine: John Tayloe III Comes to Town

 bought a farm in nearby Maryland where he could breed livestock.

-The next day, Tayloe bought a lot in the city, but it was not on Square 688.
-Instead, he bought Lot 8 in Square 170 from Scott for $1868.25, with a down payment of $1,000.
-Thornton witnessed the sale.(6) Given that opportunity, Thornton basked in the glow of the victorious young breeder.
+The day after the race, Tayloe bought a lot in the city, but it was not on Square 688.
+Tayloe family legend suggested that he was influenced by Benjamin Stoddert a relation of Anne Ogle Tayloe, John's Maryland born wife.
+He bought Lot 8 in Square 170 from Scott for $1868.25, with a down payment of $1,000.
+Thornton, the witness, basked in the glow of the victorious young breeder.
 There is also evidence that Thornton was not the only award winning architect who was smitten.
 At the December 1802 Washington Jockey Club races, James Hoban's Potatoes, a four year old, won the first heat on the third day of races then had to withdraw.
 Potatoes was sired by Lamplighter.(8)

 years old.
 He was the youngest of ten siblings and the only male.
 His